Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 A highly accomplished and detail-oriented UK based Network Practice Lead is required to join a leading IT solutions and services provider on their journey, during a significant period of growth and success.

 The contract will be home based so the candidate can claim mileage if travelling an office or client site.
-Candidates must be UK based and be able to travel to either the Reading or Leeds office.
-Preferred 1 day a week but can accommodate once a fortnight.
+Candidates must be UK based and be able to travel to either the Reading or Leeds office as required.

 Reasons to work for our client -